Travelodge Interview Questions

 9. Where do you see yourself in five years?

-• Have a look at other jobs at Travelodge and see a job you can see yourself doing in five years.
+• Look at other jobs at Travelodge and see a job you can do in five years.
 This will make you sound like you are in it for the long haul and not a job hopper.

-• It is great if you have goals of your own, but keep in mind this question is designed to see if you are a good fit for the company.
-So if you say you would like a career in hotel management you will sound like a great candidate for Travelodge.
+• It is great to have goals, but this question is designed to see if you are a good fit for the company.
+So if you say you would like a career in hotel management you will sound like a strong candidate for Travelodge.

 10. Why did you leave your last job?